Posted on: November 28, 2022

 The outside, rubber sealing of the cable is known as the jacket/sheathing.

 It is usually made from PVC (a type of rubber-like plastic) or what is called a ‘riser’.
 Alternatively, it could be made of plenum.

 The boot of the cable’s role is to bridge the fibre cables to the connector.
 Due to the flexibility of the fibre optic cable, the boot will stabilise these cables allowing for greater rates of data transmission.

 The connector is the piece at the end of the entire cable that plugs into the equipment.
-A tab is the most common use of locking mechanism on the cable, and when it comes to installing or removing cables, the connector is what you plug in and pull out of the equipment.
+A tab is the most common locking mechanism on the cable, and when it comes to installing or removing cables, the connector is what you plug in and pull out of the equipment.

-It is often made from ceramics, plastics or stainless-steel.
+It is often made from ceramics, plastics or stainless steel.

 When it comes to ensuring the cable operates correctly, we must complete some testing to ensure that the light can travel through the entire length of the network.

-This helps tell us if the optical loss is significant, if there are any potential breaks within the cable or if any maintenance is required to help improve the amount of light retained in the cable.
+This helps tell us if the optical loss is significant, if there are any potential breaks within the cable, or if any maintenance is required to help improve the amount of light retained in the cable.

-This testing must be completed for each cable to ensure that every connection has the capability of transmitting the data into your home.
+This testing must be completed for each cable to ensure that every connection has the capability of transmitting data into your home.

-The answer is; it depends.
+The answer is: it depends.